kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 # My Customer Service Communication Style (IT Support)

 ---
+### **What is Customer Service in IT Support?**

+**Customer Service** in IT support refers to the way you interact with end-users when resolving their technical issues.
+It’s not just about solving problems—it’s about doing so in a way that makes users feel **heard, respected, and supported**.

+It's the bridge between technical solutions and user satisfaction.
 ## 1. How I Approach a Client in Need

 **My Goal**: is to Build trust, stay calm, and get the full picture of the issue before jumping into a solution.